Choosing business printers and scanners

 It is also a service that if planned and implemented correctly, will work better, and save the business time and money.

 Later it became the norm to connect printers to a few workstations and “share” them over the network.
 Sharing was a much better solution but still had some limitations.
-The printer would only work if the PC it was connected to were switched on.
+Computers with printers had to be turned on, for the printer to work.
 If large amounts of print jobs went to a printer, the PC had to service those tasks, which affected the performance of that machine.
-Each printer was administered from a different computer.
+Administrators had to manage each printer from a different computer.

 It is usually better to have a smaller number of better quality printers and share them than to have numerous basic printers.
 Having some standardisation is also sensible as fewer printer supplies need to be purchased and stored, saving money.
 Having fewer better printers saves space on users desks and minimises users exposure to the ozone created by laser printers.

 If specialist printing is required, a colour printer or plotter can be shared by whoever needs it.
-The use of expensive printers can be controlled to minimise costs.
+Centrally controlling expensive printers can minimise costs.
 Modern network printers usually have a web interface so an administrator can centrally monitor toner levels and usage.

 All quality business printers and scanners are now available with built-in network cards.
 Sometimes this means buying the “n” version of a printer.
 The extra cost is minimal and should be considered a “must-have” in all but the smallest networks.